Italy–Qatar relations

 Italy–Qatar relations are the bilateral relations between Italy and Qatar.
 Italy has an embassy in Doha and Qatar has an embassy in Rome.

 Diplomatic visits

 Then Qatari Emir Hamad bin Khalifa Al-Thani visited Italy on an official capacity in July 2005 and April 2012.

 Italian President Giorgio Napolitano became Italy's first-ever leader to visit Qatar in November 2007.
 He held discussions with Qatar's emir over Iran's nuclear program and ways in which to boost bilateral relations.

 A meeting was held between Qatari Emir Tamim bin Hamad Al Thani and Italian Prime Minister Paolo Gentiloni in November 2017 to discuss diplomatic relations and the recent Qatar diplomatic crisis.

+On 14 June 2023, Qatari Emir Sheikh Tamim bin Hamad Al Thani attended the funeral of former Italian Prime Minister Silvio Berlusconi and described him as a friend of Qatar, who was invested in developing the bilateral relationship between the countries.

 Political cooperation

 Both countries opened embassies in each other's capitals in 1992.

 They signed a technology and economy agreement in 1996.

 COVID-19 pandemic

 During the COVID-19 pandemic, Qatar provided urgent medical assistance to Italy in April 2020.
 The Qatari Emiri Air Force delivered two field hospitals with a capacity of 1,000 beds equipped for treatment of people with COVID-19.